- Beyond Snapshots: How to Take That Fancy DSLR Camera Off "Auto" and Photograph Your Life like a Pro

 - Scott Kelby's Digital Photography Boxed Set

-Exploring a little powerhouse like the Sony DSC-HX100V camera truly reveals how much engineering and technology can be squeezed into such a small package, which you can find explained in Part 1 and Part 2of this PhotographyTalk.com article.
+Exploring a little powerhouse like the Sony DSC-HX100V camera truly reveals how much engineering and technology can be squeezed into such a small package, which you can find explained in Part 1 and Part 2 of this PhotographyTalk.com article.
 A highlight is the camera’s capability to shoot high-definition video, and at full 1080p, which other manufacturers’ comparable models are unable to do.
 Their maximum is typically 1080i or 720p.
 Not only does the DSC-HX100V offer complete HD, but also many other formats, including 1920x1280 or 1440x1280 pixels at 50p, or 50i in the AVCHD format, and 1440x1280, 1280x720 or 640x480 pixels at 25fps in the MPEG4 format.
 Plus, audio records in stereo instead of the mono of its competitors.
 Sony RX100 VI is also a great cybershot camera which is preferred by many people who travel frequently.

 Read real customer reviews of the Sony DSC-HX100V here.